-Defining and Operationalizing Presidential Anti-Intellectualism

-I begin with conceptual groundwork that will clear the way toward an operational definition of anti-intellectualism, my preferred term for a phenomenon more generally known as "dumbing down."1 Anti-intellectualism is often alloyed to (and easily disguised by) disapprobative attitudes toward elitism, sophistry, effeminacy, and artifice and approbative attitudes toward sincerity, modesty, accessibility, and democracy, making it a potent political stance and weapon, but at the same time a difficult phenomenon to define.
+Defining and Operationalizing Presidential Anti-Intellectualism more generally known as "dumbing down."
+Anti-intellectualism is often alloyed to (and easily disguised by) disapprobative attitudes toward elitism, sophistry, effeminacy, and artifice and approbative attitudes toward sincerity, modesty, accessibility, and democracy, making it a potent political stance and weapon, but at the same time a difficult phenomenon to define.
 Yet it is important to note that the connections between anti-intellectualism and other disapprobative attitudes are constructed rather than necessary, and we must not mistake one part of an alloy with its essence.
 Take elitism, for example.
 It is only a historically contingent fact that American intellectuals have typically and derogatorily been labeled as elites.
 The connection between intellectuals and the elite is more complex in Europe, where anti-intellectualism was allied with the forces of conservatism and the establishment for significant periods of history.
 Unlike in America, many European intellectuals in the nineteenth century were the anti-elites: visionary outcasts advocating for social revolution.
-According to Voltaire, intellectuals neither "argufied on the benches of the universities nor said things by halves in the academies."2 For Condorcet, intellectuals were iconoclasts who applied themselves to "the tracking down of prejudices in the hiding places where the priests, the schools, the governments and all long-established institutions had gathered and protected them."3 And so, while the connection between anti-intellectualism and anti-elitism may go some way in explaining how anti-intellectualism developed strong roots in America, we must not confuse a historically contingent explanation of a phenomenon's history, or an associated concept, with its definition.
+According to Voltaire, intellectuals neither "argufied on the benches of the universities nor said things by halves in the academies."
+For Condorcet, intellectuals were iconoclasts who applied themselves to "the tracking down of prejudices in the hiding places where the priests, the schools, the governments and all long-established institutions had gathered and protected them."3 And so, while the connection between anti-intellectualism and anti-elitism may go some way in explaining how anti-intellectualism developed strong roots in America, we must not confuse a historically contingent explanation of a phenomenon's history, or an associated concept, with its definition.